ZyMa-1/ZyMaaDiscordBot/README.md

 [Add the bot](https://discord.com/oauth2/authorize?client_id=1147875605052915823&permissions=8&scope=bot)

-Commands provide a bunch of statistics, and yeah that is all.
+Commands provide a bunch of statistics around the osu!

 ## Commands

-Not updating, use '^help' to see recent updates on commands.
+Use '^help' to see recent updates on the commands.

 ## Settings up the bot